The French Minister

 The French Minister (Quai d'Orsay, or by metonymy the Ministry for Europe and Foreign Affairs (France)) is a 2013 French comedy film directed by Bertrand Tavernier, his final narrative film.
 Based on Quai d'Orsay, a comic strip by Christophe Blain and Abel Lanzac, the film takes an initially comedic look at the French Foreign Ministry under Dominique de Villepin but moves into more serious territory as France, in co-operation with Germany, opposes the 2003 Invasion of Iraq.

 It was screened in the Special Presentation section at the 2013 Toronto International Film Festival.
 In January 2014, the film received three nominations at the 39th César Awards, with Niels Arestrup winning the award for Best Supporting Actor.

 Plot

-After graduating from the École nationale d'administration, which trains France's leaders in the public and private sectors, Arthur Vlaminck lands a job as speechwriter in the Foreign Ministry.
-Existing senior advisers do not welcome a talented newcomer who may become a competitor but his abilities are recognised by the Minister and, most important, by Maupas, the career official heading the department.
-That said, coming up with the right words for the constantly changing world situation and the constantly changing reactions of the Minister proves no easy task.
-He gets hastily written drafts past Maupas, and past other senior advisers who rubbish them, only to find that the Minister's needs have changed.
-The film ends in February 2003 with a re-enactment of the actual speech by Dominique de Villepin to the UN Security Council, at which he contradicted claims by Colin Powell and Donald Rumsfeld and argued passionately for disarmament of Iraq but not invasion.
+After graduating from the École nationale d'administration, Arthur Vlaminck works as a speechwriter in the Foreign Ministry.
+Senior advisers do not welcome a newcomer who may become a competitor, but his work is recognised by the Minister and by Maupas, the official heading the department.
+Coming up with text for changing world situations and the reactions of the Minister requires significant adjustment.
+He submits drafts past Maupas and other senior advisers who criticize them, before finding that the Minister's requirements have changed.
+The film ends in February 2003 with a re-enactment of the speech by Dominique de Villepin to the UN Security Council, where he responded to claims by Colin Powell and Donald Rumsfeld and argued for the disarmament of Iraq without invasion.